 A blog is a valuable piece of website real estate, especially if you’re using it to its full potential.
 For healthcare organizations, blogging has many uses, including attracting new patients, positioning your organization as a trustworthy thought leader, delighting current patients with helpful information and contributing to your search engine optimization efforts.

 Is your organization trying to reach potential and/or current patients?
-Did you know that 72% of people who use the Internet say they looked online for health information within the past year?
-Of those people, 77% used a search engine.
+Did you know that 83% of adult internet users looked online for health information?
 Additionally, according to ThinkWithGoogle, 77% of patients use search prior to booking an appointment.
 So, at least two things are clear: your potential patients are online and they’re looking for information.

 In order to set yourself up for blogging success, we have 7 tips for you to follow.

 This is a critical aspect of your blogging strategy.
 Prior to creating any content, you should know who you’re creating it for.
 Conduct extensive research on your target audience to define your buyer personas, or semi-fictional representations of your ideal customers (in this case, patients).
 Knowing specifically who you’re writing for should make content creation much easier and should also help you decide which topics to cover.

 During your research, find out the following about your target audience:

 - What are their goals?

 - What problems are they trying to solve?

 - What are their pain points?

 If your hospital or organization specializes in sports medicine, your potential patients might be wondering “what to expect from ACL reconstruction surgery.”
 In today’s digital age, they’re likely typing that question into the Google search bar.
 Write a blog post that addresses the topic – not only will this help them find your organization, it’ll answer their question and build their trust in your organization.